IdleHandsApps/DesignableButton/README.md

 DesignableButton [![Language: Swift 4.0](https://img.shields.io/badge/Swift-4.0-orange.svg)](https://swift.org)
 ------------------------------

-A Custom UIButton with Centralised Styling and common styles available in Interface Builder

-## Description

 DesignableButton is a UIButton subclass that uses a centralised and reusable styling.
-In InterfaceBuilder, drag and drop a DesignableButton, choose you style and it applied instantly in InterfaceBuilder
+In InterfaceBuilder, drag and drop a DesignableButton, choose your style and its applied instantly in InterfaceBuilder

 ## Features